JakubTabor/Ensemble_Learning_Bagging/README.md

 # Next from "sklearn.ensemble" I import "BaggingClassifier" and prepare "bag_model"
 # My "base_estimator" will be "DecisionTreeClassifier" numbers of "trees" "n_estimators" (50), "max_samples" at (0.8) and "max_samples" at "True"
 # Then i train my "bag_model" "bag_model.fit(X_train, y_train)" and get score "bag_model.oob_score_"
+# I also use "cross_val_score" at my "bag_model" and get "mean" score